 Properly regulated oil and gas operations are safe and the Australian oil and gas industry has a strong compliance record.
-The people with the highest exposure to oil and gas are workers in the industry and an independent epidemiology program linked with Monash University clearly shows that petroleum industry employees have better health than the general Australian community and are less likely to die of the diseases commonly causing death – including cancer, heart and respiratory conditions.
+The people most exposed to oil and gas are workers in the industry, and an independent epidemiology program linked with Monash University clearly shows that petroleum industry employees have better health than the general Australian community and are less likely to die of the diseases commonly causing death – including cancer, heart and respiratory conditions.
 For more information, see this webpage.

 Is hydraulic fracturing a new technology?

 Hydraulic fracturing has been around for a long time, with the first use of hydraulic fracturing taking place in 1949.
-The process has been used safely in oil and gas for more than 65 years in more than 2 million wells around the world.
+The process has been used safely in oil and gas for almost 70 years in more than 2 million wells around the world.

 Why are chemicals used in fracking?

 Fracking fluid is generally 90% water, 9.5% sand and 0.5% chemical additives.
 Most of the chemicals used in fracking are found in familiar household products and food additives.
 Commonly used substances include guar gum (a thickener found in food products), acetic acid (in vinegar), sodium chloride (salt), ethanol, sodium bicarbonate (baking soda) and sodium hypochlorite and hydrochloric acid (both used in swimming pools), cellulose (used to make paper), acetic acid (the active part of vinegar) and small amounts of disinfectants.
 These chemicals are all used in very low concentrations and in almost all cases they are biodegradable, meaning they break down.